 HR/9 rates in small sample sizes can be very deceiving.
 And they should also be looked at in the context of the ballpark in which a pitcher pitches, because certain stadiums tend to elicit higher home-run rates.

-Watch: David Hernandez allows a home run, raising his HR/9 rate.
+Watch: Kenta Maeda allows back-to-back home runs, raising his HR/9 rate.

 In A Call